Street League students come for a week to UKSA to gain life skills

-Aberdeen Asset Management are delighted to announce that 12 young people have successfully completed the week long Confidence Masterclass run by youth charity UKSA, in collaboration with Street League.
+Aberdeen Asset Management is delighted to announce that 12 young people have successfully completed the week-long Confidence Masterclass run by youth charity UKSA, in collaboration with Street League.

 The pilot programme, funded by Aberdeen Asset Management, saw a group of twelve 16-24 year olds who are not in education, employment or training visit UKSA’s base in Cowes on the Isle of Wight.

 Confidence masterclass – tackling issues of low self-esteem